Compute-Constrain Difference

 may therefore generate false negatives for assignments and constraints that contain the same values,

-but perform different operations (e.g., in + 7
+but perform different operations (e.g., in + 7, in * 7 are treated as equivalent expressions).

 How to Assess Severity